 University Police maintain a number of printed brochures and video productions covering different aspects of personal safety and protection of property.
 Group and private programs are also available and are conducted throughout the year.
 These programs are tailored to the needs of the university community as they relate to campus life and to the social and cultural events that are unique to New Orleans.
 These programs include:

 A program that has proven beneficial to the university community is OPERATION ID.
-University Police have two property engravers at the main office and are available upon request.
-These engravers are capable to permanently marking on virtually any type of object such as televisions, stereos, radios, etc. It is strongly recommended that all community members permanently mark their personal property, ESPECIALLY BOOKS, and keep a record of all personal and university property.
-This record should be stored in a safe location.
+University Police have two property engravers and a ultraviolet marker at the main office and are available upon request.
+These engravers are capable to permanently marking on virtually any type of object such as televisions, stereos, radios, etc. The ultraviolet marker produces an invisible marking that can only be seen under an ultraviolet light.
+It is strongly recommended that all community members permanently mark their personal property with a unique identifier such as a drivers license number or student ID number upon arrival to campus, ESPECIALLY BOOKS, and keep a record of all personal and university property.
+This record can include photographs, serial numbers, personal identifier locations on property and should be stored in a safe location.

 Each year University Police receive large numbers of unclaimed books and other personal property.
 Property turned into University Police is logged and stored in a secure location.
 Every possible attempt will be made to return property to the legal owner if the owner can be identified.